 But for now, you should choose Vue if you’re looking for the most straightforward adoption and a lightweight framework for smaller apps.
 Developers who like working with TypeScript and clearly defined framework will like Angular.
 And if your app is large-scale, you should stick to Ember.

-This way of another, it’s always better to trust the experience of senior developers.
+This way or another, it’s always better to trust the experience of senior developers.
 And if you’re struggling to choose the framework for your project, feel free to contact us.
-We are eager to take a look at your ideas and help you out both with selecting the tool and working towards your goals.
+We are eager to take a look at your ideas and help you out both by selecting the tool and working towards your goals.